keithalewis/papers/capm/epst.md

 fleqn: true
 thanks: |
-	Peter Carr and David Shimko gave insightful feedback to help make the exposition more accessible to finance professionals.
+	Peter Carr and David Shimko gave insightful feedback to make the exposition more accessible to finance professionals.
 	Any remaining infelicities or omissions are my fault.
 ---